 The city – The city itself may be liable for a bus accident if it took place on a road that was poorly designed or maintained.
 While these cases can be especially complex, your local government is responsible for maintaining safe roads.
 If inadequate signage, pothole damage, or other factors contributed to a bus wreck, the city may be found partially or entirely at fault.

 Should You Speak with an Experienced Bus Accident Attorney Now?

 If you were hurt in a bus accident, speak to an attorney as soon as you can.
-The nationally recognized team of bus accident lawyers at Stewart J. Guss, Attorney at Law, understands how seriously these accidents can damage victims.
+The nationally recognized team of bus accident attorneys at Stewart J. Guss, Injury Accident Lawyers understands how seriously these accidents can damage victims.

 For over two decades, we’ve proudly protected the rights of injured victims of bus accidents.
 We do everything we can to ensure that our clients obtain the compensation they deserve.